ascoarchitect/aws-capstone-2/README.md

 9. Add tags as required
 10. Configure Security Group:
     - Allow SSH (port 22) from 0.0.0.0/0
-    - Allow HTTP (port 8000) for testing local Docker container if required
 11. Proceed without key pair then launch instance
 12. Wait for the instance to initialise